Forrestfield - Wattle Grove

 Forrestfield - Wattle Grove has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 31 projects that may affect this region.
-Notable ones include Tonkin Highway Corridor Upgrades (Roe Highway to Kelvin Road), Forrestfield/High Wycombe Industrial Area, Cell 9 Wattle Grove Urban Development, and Forrestfield North District Structure Plan.
-The following list details the most relevant projects.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 32 projects expected to influence the region.
+Notable initiatives include Hartfield Park Master Plan Stage 2: Co-Location, Forrestfield/High Wycombe Industrial Area, Tonkin Highway Corridor - Roe Highway to Kelvin Road, and Cell 9 Wattle Grove Urban Development.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.